Asad-1I/mental-health-awareness/README.md

 - Implement a newsletter in the form a modal in the top right in the navbar.
 - To apply content to additional resources HTML file.
 - Add a Blog/ community post area to increase interactions.
+- Replace home with icon of a home on mobile devices

 ## Design: